p-groarke/fea_osl/README.md

 - In 3dsMax, add a user plugin folder (Customize > Configure User and System Paths > 3rd Party Plug-Ins).
 - Add an `OSL` folder in that plugin folder.
 - Copy the `FeaOSL` folder to your new `OSL` directory.
-- You should see the shader in your material editor drop-down on next 3dsMax launch.
+- You should see the shaders in your material editor drop-down on next 3dsMax launch.

 ## Curvalicious
 Curvalicious is a fast (no raytracing) screen-space curvature shader.
 It outputs various maps related to curvature, edge detection and concave / convex faces.